-We know lots about them, but do you know how the royal family relax?
+We know lots about them, but do you know how the royal family relaxes?
 Here's a collection of five surprising royal hobbies.
-Queen Elizabeth's may surprise you the most!
+King Charles' hobby may surprise you the most!

-Kate is a photography fan and often releases private images she's taken of Prince George, Princess Charlotte and Prince Louis rather than rely on official photographers.
-Kate was also recently named as patron of the Royal Photographic Societ, taking over from the Queen as the figurehead, which was officially supported by the monarch for 67 years.
+Kate is a photography fan and often releases private images she's taken of Prince George, Princess Charlotte, and Prince Louis rather than rely on official photographers.
+Kate was also named as patron of the Royal Photographic Society.

-The Queen's love of racehorses is nothing new, but did you know that she keeps over 200 racing pigeons in a purpose-built loft at Sandringham?
+The late Queen's love of racehorses is nothing new, but did you know that she kept over 200 racing pigeons in a purpose-built loft at Sandringham?

 Like her mother Princess Anne, Zara was a member of the British equestrian team, winning a silver medal at the 2012 Olympic Games.
 Zara also finished second at Luhmuhlen in 2013 before taking a break to have her child Mia.
 She successfully returned to the saddle in time to win team silver at the 2014 World Equestrian Games.
 Zara now rides whenever she can.

-It should come as no surprise to learn that Prince Philip has a great many competitive hobbies, including polo which he played competitively until his early 50s.
+It should come as no surprise to learn that Prince Philip had many competitive hobbies, including polo which he played competitively until his early 50s.
 However, once he hung up his mallet he turned his attention to carriage racing, which sounds sedate but is anything but.
-Carriage racing sees participants drive a team of horses (plus carriage) around a field full of obstacles at high speed.
+Carriage racing sees participants drive a team of horses (plus a carriage) around a field full of obstacles at high speed.

 * Originally published in 2019.
 Updated in 2022.